DarlingtonAlban/Darlington_Portfolio/README.md

 ### Project Overview
 ---
-This data analysis aims to provide insights into sales performance of an e-commerce company over the past year.
+This data analysis aims to provide insights into sales performance of an e-commerce company over the past years.
 By analysing various aspects of the sales data set, i seek to identify trends, make data driven recommendations, and gain a deeper understanding of the company's performance.

 ### Data Source